Ray McSavaney: Making a photograph

 Even at the risk of running out of loaded film holders, he usually made at least two exposures.
 Parenthetically, the necessity of carrying bulky film holders (anachronisms in the digital age) was considerably eased when Kodak's Readyload packets became available.
 McSavaney's spare negative was insurance against defects and allowed him to experiment with altering its tonalities in the darkroom as necessary for printing.
 Occasionally he made a Polaroid print on the spot to decide on the best exposure for critical scenes.
 In the pre-digital age, it was a rare serious photographer who ventured into the wilds of the Southwest without a trusty Polaroid 4x5 film-pack adapter and several boxes of film.
 (Must read: Ansel's relationship with Edwin Land and Polaroid in).
 Many well-exposed polaroids are in McSavaney's archives.
 He was a very careful photographer, sparing no effort, always with the final print in mind.
 He practiced Adams’ dictum, that analogous to orchestral music, the negative is merely the score whereas the print is the concert performance.
-Somewhat in the same vein, Oliver Gagliani, a good friend of Ansel, had a slightly different take by equating music to the language of the soul, photography to the language of the spirit.
+Somewhat in the same vein, Oliver Gagliani, a good friend of Ansel, had a slightly different take by analogizing music as the language of the soul, photography as the language of the spirit.
 Bruce Barnbaum passionately equates his landscape photographs to his music.
-Few photographers stray far from Adams' analogy, or far from the sound of music.
+Few serious photographers stray far from Adams' analogy, or far from the sound of music.

 McSavaney discusses some of those printing techniques in his book.
 He well knew Adams' wry observation on the occasional necessity for the fine art landscape photographer to use drastic exposure and processing techniques.
 Ansel is rumored to have observed about a scene, ‘God had a poor eye for tonal relationships’ — especially for esthetically pleasing tones of a fine-art photograph.